vladdan16/todo_list/README.md

 ## Android release

 You can try ToLo List right now!
 Just install `.apk` file by [this link](https://1drv.ms/u/s!ArdUz65lrqPehpUJlz_oKrzGT_CFMw?e=emoKIj).
+Or you can join tester program and leave your feedback at Firebase Distribution using the following [invitation link](https://appdistribution.firebase.dev/i/1a14cb707bab009a).

 ## Project installation and run